bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/03_Execution_Environments/03_Deployments/01_Master_worker/02_Supercomputers/01_Executing.rst

                                                 Default: 0
         --io_executors=<int>                    Number of IO executors on each node
                                                 Default: 0
-        --fpga_reprogram="<string>              Specify the full command that needs to be executed to reprogram the FPGA with the desired bitstream.
+        --fpga_reprogram="<string>"             Specify the full command that needs to be executed to reprogram the FPGA with the desired bitstream.
 The location must be an absolute path.
                                                 Default:
         --max_tasks_per_node=<int>              Maximum number of simultaneous tasks running on a node